Cybersecurity for small business: how to stay safe against digital threats

 Cybersecurity tips for small businesses

 Establishing the right cybersecurity practices in an SMB does not have to be a costly affair.
 A large chunk of what makes small business IT security function like a well-oiled machine is down to employee awareness and correct credential management practices.
-Here are some cost-efficient ways you can employ safe practices in your organization:
+Here are some cost-efficient cybersecurity solutions for small businesses to help you employ safe working and data-handling practices: